We thought last week’s Mystery Photograph might be a bit difficult, but well done to those of you who guessed Writhlington Colliery correctly.

 If you have an old photograph you think would suit the Mystery Photograph feature, please feel free to send a copy in to: Paulton House, Old Mills, Paulton, Bristol, BS39 7SX or email: [email protected]

-Do you recognise where this week’s Mystery Photograph was taken?
+Can you guess where this week's Mystery Photograph was taken?
 Thank you to reader Jeff Parsons for sending this one in.